gitdela/tailwind-landing-page/README.md

-Manage Landing Page
+## Manage Landing Page

-This is a sample landing page for a fictional product called "Manage".
+The landing page is built using purely HTML and TailwindCSS.
+It is a sample landing page for a fictional product called "Manage".
 It is a responsive and visually appealing landing page design that showcases the key features and benefits of the Manage product.
-The landing page is built using purely HTML and TailwindCSS, and it utilizes the flexbox layout for responsive design.
+It utilizes the flexbox layout for responsive design.

+This project was built mainly because I wanted to get conversant with TailwindCSS so I have not built functionality into it yet.
+The main focus was on design ie; TailwindCSS and CSS.
+You can access it at https://gitdela.github.io/tailwind-landing-page/

-Features
+# Features

 1. Responsive design: The landing page is designed to be responsive and compatible with different screen sizes, ensuring a consistent user experience across devices.
 2. Navigation menu: The page includes a navigation menu that allows users to easily navigate to different sections of the page.